archlinuxvn/home/README.md

 ## LICENSE

-  This page is published under the license CC BY-NC-ND 3.0 (http://creativecommons.org/licenses/by-nc-nd/3.0/):
+  This work is published under the license CC BY-NC-ND 3.0 (http://creativecommons.org/licenses/by-nc-nd/3.0/):

   * **Attribution** — You must attribute the work in the manner